An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Theoretical background

 In the case of \sinergym{}, this software acts as a wrapper for EnergyPlus, offering several tools that enable DRL agents execution, data logging, the configuration of simulation environments, as well as the customization of states, actions and rewards.
-Its similarities and distinctive features with respect to other alternatives can be found in \cite{jimenez2021}.
+Its similarities and distinctive features with respect to other alternatives are detailed in Table \ref{tab:frameworks}.